gorangalinec/zf-beginners-doctrine2/ch6/docs/readme.md

    the queue and sends the emails.
    Note: Change the define('APPLICATION_PATH', ...) at the top of queue-processor.php, to correspond to your particular application path.

-3. The forms used exclusively in the default module begin with the prefix of Applicaton_ (the "appnamespace" prefix )rather than Square_, which the book uses, and they reside in application/forms not in library/Square/Form.
+3. The forms used exclusively in the default module begin with of Applicaton_ (the "appnamespace" prefix )rather than Square_, which the book uses, and they reside in application/forms not in library/Square/Form.
 Likewise, forms classes used exclusively in the catalog module begin with Catalog_Form prefix, and they reside in application/modules/catalog/forms.

-4. Unlike the book, routes were not configured in application.ini, but instead are programmatically created in application/Bootstrap.php, where they are cached.
-Make sure that the subdirectories beneath the data directory are writeable by the webserver.
+5. Unlike the book, routes were not configured in application.ini, but instead are programmatically created in application/Bootstrap.php, where they are cached.

-5. Due to #3, caching support was added to cache the routes array. ./data/cache should be both read- and writeable by the webserver.
+6. Due to #3, caching support was added to cache the routes array. ./data/cache should be both read- and writeable by the webserver.
    Important: If you add new routes to Bootstrap.php, you must erase the cache files under ./data/cache; otherwise, your new routes won't be recognized until the cache expires.

-6. A service layer, in application/modules/catalog/services, is used by the the catalog controllers.
+7. A service layer, in application/modules/catalog/services, is used by the the catalog controllers.

 kurt krueckeberg (kurtk at pobox dot com)